ALEIAGTH/Geo4CastSDK-iOS/README.md

 ## Initialisation

-Make sure your AppDelegate.swift is properly configured with the correct import and didFinishLaunchingWithOptions has the proper SDK initialization function, as below:
+Make sure your AppDelegate.swift is properly configured with the correct import and didFinishLaunchingWithOptions has the proper SDK initialization function ELSE the application will crash, as below:

 ```
 import UIKit